MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 ![Bill of Rights - Texas Student Civic Engagement](https://lh3.googleusercontent.com/OzYHj-ORnc0oImvONDDlHeOjGxc7Txc4C4CGf3ESc-kZ9TXhklWXntMjkndY0SMQGBMdgguKVhlkTdp4ddW2INgcjZjvVickmlyPIWhZuPK-4bAz2rfe-K1uVfMNv38NMcAPFzmE)

-Art IX: A man must be fined in proportion to the crime he has committed
+Art VIII: A man must be fined in proportion to the crime he has committed

+Art IX: some rights must not be interpreted as negation or diminishments of the other rights that people already have

 3. VIDEO: More on the Separation of US powers: Legislative, Executive, Judicial.